Awwn1k/Gender.io/README.md

 # Gender.io

-A machine learning model that can guess your gender by your name
+A machine learning model that can guess your gender by your name.